|Patriots Day in Massachusetts|

 Patriots Day is a public holiday in Massachusetts and Maine.
-All Massachusetts state, county and town government offices, libraries, and some local businesses close, though federal government offices, post offices, and offices of large interstate and international companies remain open.
+All Massachusetts state, county and town government offices, libraries, and some local businesses close, though federal government offices, post offices, offices of large interstate and international companies, and most shops remain open.

 The headline events are the battle re-enactments in Lexington and Concord, and the Boston Marathon from Hopkinton MA to Boston.
 These are the events for which you must plan: transportation, parking, crowds.

 Among the better-known commemorative events on Patriots Day is the Boston Marathon, which has been run now for over a century.

 The re-enactment of the battle on Lexington Green starts at dawn, but crowds of spectators begin to gather by 4 am.
 If you don't get there at least two hours early, you won't be able to find any good vantage point for the "battle."